OPEN-NEXT/wp2.2_dev/README.md

 ## Design notes

-The essential sequence of operation for `osmine` and `osdash` has been described in the [Usage](#usage) section.
+The essential sequence of operation for `osmine` and `osdash` has been described in the [Usage](#usage) section above.
 The following flowchart depicts that sequence:

 ![Dashboard flowchart](./docs/images/dashboard_flowchart.drawio.jpg)